ohmyzsh/ohmyzsh/README.md

 ## Getting Started

+### Give it a try

+You can give it a try from your browser by playing with the dedicated [Katacoda course](https://www.katacoda.com/rastadidi/courses/devtips/ohmyzsh).

 ### Prerequisites

 - A Unix-like operating system: macOS, Linux, BSD.
 On Windows: WSL2 is preferred, but cygwin or msys also mostly work.